-Requirements and criteria in procurement
+Requirements and criteria for tendering

 These requirements and criteria are: